-C-MAR-I Support Mariculture.
-Support and encourage mariculture in the Coastal Zone for the purposes of producing food, enhancing and restoring fisheries stocks, and contributing to the economy of the state and Marin County, while providing for consistent with the protection of other priority uses, such as commercial fishing, coastal recreational such as clamming and boating, and the protection of exastal wildlife marine biological resources, water quality, and visual resources.
+C-MAR-1 Support Mariculture.
+Support and encourage mariculture in the Coastal Zone for the purposes of producing food, enhancing and restoring fisheries stocks, and contributing to the economy of the state and Marin County, while providing for other uses, such as commercial fishing, recreational clamming and boating, and the protection of coastal wildlife, water quality, and visual resources.
 Support provision for onshore facilities necessary to support mariculture operations in coastal waters.

-[Adapted from Unit II Mariculture Policy 1, p.
-113] [Adapted from Unit II Mariculture Policy 1, p.
+(PC app.
+12/1/11, 3/8/10) [Adapted from Unit II Mariculture Policy 1, p.
 113]